Kubernetes Clusters

 Adding a Cluster

-- Apply the manifest to your cluster:
+- Apply it to your cluster:

 Cluster List

-Card Header
+Row Header

 - Status indicator — green (online) or red (offline)